anthraxx/cowfortune/README.md

     make && make install

-To test the environment and requirements:
+To generate the cowfortune script:

     make